 In the howling storm:

-In the first stanza of the poem the speaker begins by addressing the rose.
-Blake chose to capitalize the word “Rose” in order to give it more agency, and relate it more to an animate being.
+In the first stanza of the poem, the speaker begins by addressing the rose.
+Blake chose to capitalize the word “Rose” in order to give it more agency and relate it more to an animate being.
 This makes sense when one considers the larger metaphor the lines are alluding to.
 He tells the rose that it is “sick.”
 This is a very broad term, and it is unclear at first how or why a rose would be sick.
 The next lines provide the answer.

 There is one main reason for the “sickness,” the “invisible worm.”
 It is not something that is easily imagined, considering that it “flies in the night.”
 But, the general shape and the fact that it is, by Blake’s estimation, hurting the rose, is what’s important.
-The phallic shaped worm comes to the rose at night in the middle of “the howling storm.”
+The phallic-shaped worm comes to the rose at night in the middle of “the howling storm.”
 There is a sense of danger and dread in these lines that adds to one’s knowledge that the worm is not going to do anything good to the rose.

 The howling storm is an interesting image at this point in the piece.
 By adding this tidbit about the setting, it is clear Blake wants the reader to know that the worm is able to make it through dangerous conditions.
 It can find the rose whenever it wants to.
 Perhaps this has something to do with its invisibility.
-A feature which is also be linked to its ability to get close to the worm.
-It might not seem like such a danger at first.
+A feature that is also be linked to its ability to get close to the worm.
+It might not seem like such danger at first.

 Has found out thy bed